Japan finance minister urges G20 to renew commitment against protectionism

 Global imbalances had once been a key topic at G20 meetings with a focus on each country’s current account balance, or the overall flow of money including, but not confined to, trade.

-This approach runs counter to President Donald Trump’s focus on narrowing the U.S. trade deficit using import tariffs and bilateral deals.
+This approach has come up against President Donald Trump’s focus on narrowing the U.S. trade deficit using import tariffs and bilateral deals.
 His “America First” policies and the U.S.-China trade war have overshadowed debates at recent G20 meetings.

 Japan will host a G20 financial chiefs’ meeting in Fukuoka in western Japan on June 8-9, followed by a leaders’ summit in Osaka on June 28-29.

-Reporting by Tetsushi Kajimoto; Editing by Jacqueline Wong
+Reporting by Tetsushi Kajimoto; Editing by Jacqueline Wong & Shri Navaratnam